francescmm/GitQlient/docs/index.md

 # How to use GitQlient

-As we've seen in the introduction, GitQlient support multiple repositories opened at the same time.
+As I explained in the introduction, GitQlient support multiple repositories opened at the same time.
 All repositories are managed in the same isolated way.
-All the features of GitQlient will be presented along the User Manual: all of them apply to all the opened repositories.
+All the features of GitQlient will be presented along the User Manual: all of them apply to all the opened repositories individually.
+Unfortunately there are no cross-repository features.

-GitQlient is divided in three big sections split by their functionality:
+Since the beginning I divided GitQlient three big sections depending on their functionality:

 - [The Tree View (or Main Repository View)](#the-three-view)
 - [The Diff View](#the-diff-view)